3 Healthy Recipes for St. Patrick's Day

-With St. Patrick's Day falling on Thursday this year, you may be tempted to keep feasting and partying right through the weekend.
+When St. Patrick's Day falls on a weekday, you may be tempted to keep feasting and partying right through the weekend.
 After all, what harm is one mint brownie and an Irish coffee?

-“If you are going to eat unhealthy for one day – and I mean ONE day – there are some things you can do to help balance that calorie equation,” she says.
+But if you are going to indulge for one day, there are some things you can do to help balance that calorie equation, she says.

 - Going lean – Typical Irish fare includes corned beef, which is usually a fatty type of meat.